 Taking the initiative

 When making high-value purchases, in the modern day buyers aren't typically content to consume only what is fed to them.
 Rather than forming their buying decisions on the basis of what they see in television or print advertising, or speaking to a customer service representative, they do their own research online.
 What this means is that the way in which we market in the online environment can be absolutely critical to reaching a large share of customers.

 Understanding the buyer's journey

-In order for your business to take their share of the online market, it is important for you to fully understand the buyer's journey; that is the different stages which the customer goes through before making a purchase.
+In order for your business to take their share of the market, it is important for you to understand the buyer's journey; that is the different stages which the customer goes through before making a purchase.
 The buyer's journey can be split up into three stages - Awareness, Consideration and Decision.

 During the Awareness stage, a buyer is researching exactly what they need.
 There are a range of marketing options which can help the buyer during this stage - guides, videos and other forms of media can assist buyers by providing clear and helpful information; while at the same time, increasing the profile of a brand.

 During the consideration stage, the buyer begins to research specific solutions, analysing their options and weighing them up against each other.
 Again, an effective inbound marketing strategy can seek to furnish the buyer with clear information which details different options available - in the case of properties, this can include the varieties of property available, along with their benefits.

 When the buyer comes on to making their final choice in the decision stage, the onus is on a company to ensure that they capitalise on their marketing activities and provide a clear call to action.
 Having positioned themselves as a trusted authority throughout the buyer journey, they can now benefit from being one of the buyer's first choices when it comes to purchasing.

 What is inbound marketing, and how important is content?